antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

   * 1 Borg home system
   * 3 Borg resource nodes
   * 1 Borg Cube
-* The Borg use only **one generic resource type**, which is used for all purposes.

 ---
 # General

+Use the official rules unless contradicted by any of the rules in this document.

-The Borg always acts last in the turn order
+The Borg always acts last in the turn order.

+The Borg use only **one generic resource type**, which is used for all purposes.

-Since assimilated Borg planets cannot be conquered, the other players can win by ascendancy or special objectives only.
+Assimilated Borg planets cannot be captured, therefore the other players can win by ascendancy or special objectives only.

 ---
 # Economy

-The Borg cannot store resources.
+The Borg do not store resources.
 At the end of every turn, all unallocated resources are lost.

 Instead, resources are continuously allocated toward ongoing projects.